 |2.
 Complete the form

-- Draft the 2017 Performance Partnership form
+- Complete the Supervisor’s portion of the 2018 Performance Partnership form

 - Document specific supporting facts and observed behaviors.

 - Check that your appraisal is job and goal-oriented, fair, honest, and objective.

 - Identify future goals that are job related and in line with department/work unit/University objectives.

 - Open the meeting with the staff member: